sphilazar/dsi-notes/pair.md

     For details, see: https://www.jair.org/media/953/live-953-2037-jair.pdf

     Notes: Currently the KNeighborsClassifier will throw a warning when calling to the kneighbors method.
-Appears to be happening in sk-learn not this usage of it.
+Appears to be happening in sklearn not this usage of it.

     Parameters